Benkol003/Third-Year-Notes/COMP32211 SoC/Phase 1 Testing.md

 - At least the two input pixels are drawn to memory.
 - Checking intermediary pixels - preset array or bresenham's algorithm in verilog? or precompute and compare later? - do this last if have time

-## Timeouts
-Howto implement?

-## Found Issues

-all units dont send the right colour to the framestore?